bigbluebutton/bigbluebutton.github.io/_posts/admin/2019-02-14-customize.md

 ### Change UDP ports

-By default, BigBlueButton uses the UDP ports 16384-32768 which are used by FreeSWITCH and Kurento to send real-time packets (RTP).
+By default, BigBlueButton uses the UDP ports 16384-32768 which are used by FreeSWITCH, mediasoup and Kurento to send real-time packets (RTP).

-Specifically, FreeSWITCH uses the range 16384 - 24576, which is defined in `/opt/freeswitch/etc/freeswitch/autoload_configs/switch.conf.xml`
+**FreeSWITCH** uses the range 16384 - 24576, which is defined in `/opt/freeswitch/etc/freeswitch/autoload_configs/switch.conf.xml`

 ```xml
     <!-- RTP port range -->